Originally appeared in The Ranger newspaper.

 No one in town can deny that something has happened to Gallup.
 City Manager David Ruiz said alcoholism is no longer the city's top priority, replaced by infrastructure.

 Although the young might not have been around long enough to see the changes, they have heard stories about the "walking dead" coming out of the old drunk tank.
 It was just two cement cells, one for men and the other for women.
 An item high on Munoz's agenda was to create a more humane detoxification center.

 "Some of us who went down to try to do assessment and counseling just ended up getting urinated, defecated and barfed on," said Herb Mosher, director of development for Rehoboth McKinley Christian Health Care Services.

 Munoz is a small man but he wields a lot of common sense.
-He barely has a high school education, yet was able to dissect the complex social fabric and find what was plaguing the community.
+He barely has a high school education, yet was able to dissect the complex social fabric and find out what was plaguing the community.
 But he's not happy.
 Far from it.

 Alcohol consumption remains at high levels and people are drinking at younger and younger ages.